multitoolplusplus/app/README.md

 ## Installation

+### System requirements
+- If you're using Windows, it must not be older than Windows 10.
+This is because older Windows systems don't preinstall curl.
+You may be able to get the software working if you install curl manually on an older Windows system.
+- Any x86_64 CPU, the software is pretty lightweight.
+- If your CPU is not x86_64, you may want to compile the software yourself for your architecture.

 ### Prerequisites
 - C++ Compiler (if you won't use a precompiled binary)
 - Linux or Windows system (you may be able to run the software on macOS via WINE)